Vitosh/GeneralSettings/GitHubNotes.md

+### Initialize Git and GitHub Project:

-1. in the folder, write in the terminal:
+1. In the folder, write in the terminal:
 ==> git init

-2. untracked files are shown
+2. Untracked files are shown
 ==> git status

-3. stage files to add
+3. Stage files to add
 ==> git add test.py
 ==> git add .

-4. show status again
+4. Show status again
 ==> git status

 5. Create a new version.
 Each version has its own title.